JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 ### GitLab CE/EE

-Since version 2020.2, users can sign in to TeamCity with a GitLab CE/EE account.
+Users can sign in to TeamCity with a GitLab CE/EE account.

 Before enabling this module, you need to configure a [GitLab CE/EE connection](integrating-teamcity-with-vcs-hosting-services.md) in the Root project's settings and a dedicated application in GitLab.